 Garages and permanent outbuildings

 Repair category 2

-Notes Aspects of the garage construction may have a limited lifespan with the roof requiring repair/replacement.
+Notes Aspects of the outbuilding construction may have a limited life span including the timber doors.
 Some patch repair and regular ongoing maintenance should be anticipated.
-A normal level of maintenance will be required to the outbuildings.
+Cracked and spalling to access steps.
+Future repairs will be required.